What are some of the KPIs that should be focused on when launching a new feature of an existing product?

 When launching a new feature for an existing product, it's important to keep in mind that the selection of KPIs may vary based on the type of feature, your target audience, and your company's desired outcomes.

-In my eyes, some KPIs worth considering are those related to feature and product adoption, such as tracking the number of users who actively engage with the new feature and monitoring the overall usage patterns.
+From my experience, some KPIs worth considering are those related to feature and product adoption, such as tracking the number of users who actively engage with the new feature and monitoring the overall usage patterns.
 Additionally, metrics related to pipeline generation and CLTV can provide insights into the feature's impact on revenue growth and customer retention.

 Alongside these metrics, I recommend to prioritize customer satisfaction metrics by monitoring feedback and reviews or even running surveys if possible to ensure that the new feature meets customers needs and expectations.